cedricwalter/cedricwalter.github.io/_posts/_disabled/2005-05-06-dealing-with-suse-9-3-problems.md

       â&#128;¢ [James’ Blog](http://rubberturnip.org.uk/cgi-bin/blog/2005/03/26#1111847282suse_9_3_professional)
       â&#128;¢ [Cool Solutions](http://www.novell.com/coolsolutions/feature/11878.html)

-<span style="font-size: large;"> Installing APT-GET packaging system (a lot simpler than YaST as It deal with package conflicts!!!), [First read this page](http://linux01.gwdg.de/apt4rpm/home.html), then If You are interested read on 🙂
+ Installing APT-GET packaging system (a lot simpler than YaST as It deal with package conflicts!!!), [First read this page](http://linux01.gwdg.de/apt4rpm/home.html), then If You are interested read on 🙂

 1. create a directory ex: /home/elta68/install/aptget
 2. Download all Apt-get rpm for